DevSCNinja/leverage_trading/README.md

+# How to test the levaerage trading

+npx hardhat test

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.